christopherhjung/c-compiler/lib/googletest/googletest/docs/advanced.md

 To write value-parameterized tests, first you should define a fixture class.
-It must be derived from both `testing::Test` and `testing::WithParamInterface<T>` (the latter is a pure interface), where `T` is the type of your parameter values.
+It must be derived from both `testing::Test` and `testing::WithParamInterface<T>` (the latter is a pure interface), where `T` is the type of your declarations values.
 For convenience, you can just derive the fixture class from `testing::TestWithParam<T>`, which itself is derived from both `testing::Test` and `testing::WithParamInterface<T>`. `T` can be any copyable type.
 If it's a